finnjest/Realm/README.md

 ## Development

 The tool, its base at least, is pretty much finished, but there are other modules and features that can be possibly added, like manipulating "columns" and so on.
-There are no boundaries for such a thing!
+I'll constantly update and polish Realm until I'm ran out of ideas.

 I might also look into creating a help file at some point.